Current California Ocean Recreational Fishing Regulations - SF Bay Region

 Mussels

-NOTE: The California Department of Public Health (CDPH) has issued its annual quarantine on the collection of mussels (opens in new tab) intended for human consumption.
-The quarantine is usually in effect from May 1 through October 31 each year.
+NOTE: The California Department of Public Health is advising consumers not to eat sports-harvested mussels, clams, or whole scallops from Marin County(opens in new tab) beaches due to dangerous levels of PSP toxin found in mussels.
 For the latest advisory information, call CDPH's toll-free Shellfish Information Line at (800) 553-4133 or check CDPH's recreational bivalve shellfish advisory interactive map(opens in new tab).

 Note that the California Department of Public Health monitors and annually quarantines mussels(opens in new tab) to prevent human cases of paralytic shellfish poisoning and domoic acid(opens in new tab) poisoning; however, warnings advising consumers not to eat recreationally taken shellfish may be issued at any time.
 The annual quarantine is usually in effect from May through October, and applies only to sport-harvested mussels intended for human consumption.
 For updated information on warnings, advisories, and quarantines concerning naturally-occurring shellfish toxins, call CDPH's toll-free Shellfish Information Line at (800) 553-4133 or check CDPH's recreational bivalve shellfish advisory interactive map(opens in new tab).
 You can also review CDFW's Finfish and Shellfish Health Advisories page.